Data-driven Quantum Dynamical Embedding Method for Long-term Prediction on Near-term Quantum Computers: Training Procedures

 \section{Training Procedures}

-In the training stage, the circuit parameters of the QDM are optimized using the Adam optimizer within VQNet, a quantum neural network package in Python.
+In the training stage, the circuit parameters of the QDE are optimized using the Adam optimizer within VQNet, a quantum neural network package in Python.
 Here We showcase the optimization process by tracking the variation of the loss function value across training epochs.

 The parameters of our architecture are divided into three components.
 The first comprises the rotation angles of the parameterized quantum gates.
 The second includes the weights and biases of the learnable error-cancellation layer as shown in main text.
-The final component consists of the initial values of memory from different QDM blocks.
+The final component consists of the initial values of memory from different QDE blocks.

-In the simulations of a cosine-wave signal and composite signals, the QDM utilizes two linear-composite channels, each adopting the 2-qubit hardware-efficient ansatz (HEA).
-The simulation of the cosine-wave signal follows a similar approach but employs only one QDM channel.
+In the simulations of a cosine-wave signal and composite signals, the QDE utilizes two linear-composite channels, each adopting the 2-qubit hardware-efficient ansatz (HEA).
+The simulation of the cosine-wave signal follows a similar approach but employs only one QDE channel.
 For the more complex Rayleigh dynamics, which requires modeling two-dimensional phase space and a one-dimensional hidden space, we use the transverse Ising evolution ansatz (TIEA).

-During the training stage, the initial value $(\vecm_0,\vecx_0)$ is input into the QDM model.
+During the training stage, the initial value $(\vecm_0,\vecx_0)$ is input into the QDE model.
 The autoregressively generated time series $\{\hat{ \vecx}_1, \hat{ \vecx}_2, \hat{ \vecx}_3,\dots\}$ is then collected to compute the loss function, which is defined as mean square error.
 In the predicting stage, the system evolves for additional $T$ steps to generate predictions.
 Here $T$ is set to $100$ and $1000$ for short-term and long-term predictions, respectively.

 The QRC model follows the training and predicting protocol of our approach, distinct in its data injecting method.
-Unlike the autoregressive feeding used in the QDM model, the QRC model is trained by feeding only the target data into the Quantum Reservoir (QR) network.
+Unlike the autoregressive feeding used in the QDE model, the QRC model is trained by feeding only the target data into the Quantum Reservoir (QR) network.